olivermaxx6/Electro-Store/Backend/README.md

 - **Frontend Admin (5174)** and **Storefront (5173)** both proxy `/api` → `127.0.0.1:8001`
 - **Note**: Splunk may occupy port 8000; Django runs on 8001 in dev to avoid conflicts

+### Port Policy

+**Django must never run on port 8000 in development.** See [docs/dev/port-policy.md](docs/dev/port-policy.md) for detailed information about how this is enforced and troubleshooting guidance.

 The API will be available at http://127.0.0.1:8001

 Default admin credentials: `admin` / `admin123`